suz608/MiniBlogApp/README.md

 - PrimeIcons: PrimeIcons is used for elegant icons that add to the modern UI experience.
 - Axios: Axios is used for making API calls to the backend.
 ### Backend:
-- Express.js: A lightweight, fast framework to build the REST API for handling blog data and user authentication.
+- Express.js: A lightweight, fast framework for building the REST API for handling blog data and user authentication.
 - MongoDB & Mongoose: MongoDB is the database for storing user information and blog posts, providing a NoSQL solution for handling dynamic and flexible data models.
 Mongoose is used to interact with MongoDB in an easy-to-use, schema-based manner.
+- Redis: A NoSQL key/value store used for caching frequently accessed data, reducing database load, and speeding up response times
+### Cloud Services
+- Render, Vercel: Hosts the backend and frontend of the app on cloud.
+- AWS EC2: The environment for hosting the Redis server, ensuring high availability and performance.

 ### Testing:
 - Cypress: A popular end-to-end testing framework for web applications.
 It allows us to write tests that interact with our frontend as a user would, testing both the functionality and the UI.
 - Playwright: A powerful framework for end-to-end testing.
 It's known for its speed, reliability, and its ability to interact with browsers in a more granular way than Cypress.